 Family Law Newsletters

 Many states have recognized a cause of action for fraud during a marriage or relationship.
 Specifically, some states have recognized a plaintiff’s claim that they were induced to have sex with a defendant based upon the defendant’s representations as to his health or fertility.
-The states that permit this claim on the basis that the plaintiff did not actually consent to having sexual relations with the defendant.
+The states permit this claim on the basis that the plaintiff did not actually consent to have sexual relations with the defendant.

 The purpose of the Indian Child Welfare Act (ICWA) is to preserve and strengthen Native American families and culture.
 The ICWA attempts to accomplish that purpose by creating a legal preference for the placement of Native American children in Native American homes.

 In some instances, a putative father who gains custody or visitation of his child may want the child’s surname changed from that of the mother’s to his own.
 Neither parent has a paramount right over the other to assign to the child a particular surname, even in those jurisdictions that statutorily mandate the child’s surname initially is to be that of the mother.